NetGear AC1750 (R6400) Review

 5 GHz.
 Throughput

 This metric is practically identical to the previous one in terms of weight and testing process, with the exception of using the 5 GHz. band instead of the 2.4 GHz.
 The AC1750 again delivered a decent performance, meriting a 5 out of 10 for its performance.

 In the short distance tests, the AC1750 delivered a slightly subpar showing in the obstructed version, averaging 184 Mbits/s.
 However, it did very well in the line of sight test, delivering one of the best scores of the group, as shown below.

 It did a little worse in both of the medium distance tests, averaging 196 Mbit/s in the line of sight test — slightly below average — and 181 Mbit/s in the obstructed test — about average.
 The AC1750 finished out with a less than stellar performance in the long distance tests with a below average 17 Mbit/s.

 Our final rating metric, Range, takes credit for the residual 15% of the total score.
 The AC1750 did exceptionally well, receiving one of the top scores of the entire group with a 7 out of 10.

-We attempted to play a 5-minute YouTube video in 720p on a test computer at set distances away from the router and noted at what point the video began to experience interruptions.
+We attempted to play a 5-minute YouTube video in 720p on a test computer at set distances away from the router and noted when the video began to buffer.
 The test computer played the video successfully a whopping 214' away from the AC1750 — the furthest we have seen so far!